 HIPAA AND HITECH

 As a whole, the health care sector is deep into a transition away from paper-based records management and into digital operations.
-This has led to a greater dependence on information technology and forced many hospitals, clinics and physician offices to start managing data centers.
+This has led to a greater dependence on information technology and forced many hospitals, clinics and physician offices to start managing HIPAA compliant data centers.

 The result has been something of an upheaval as IT leaders in Health Care are facing greater responsibilities while formalized regulations are constantly evolving and becoming more complex in response to industry demands.